 2. The secretariat shall also provide notification in the working languages of the UNECE of any session, including information on the date and venue, at least six weeks before the session is due to take place to:

-(a) States and regional economic integration organizations that are signatories to the Convention, but have yet to become Parties;
+(a) States and regional economic integration organizations that are signatories to the Convention, but have yet to become Parties.

 (b) Any State or regional economic integration organization which is entitled under article 15, paragraph 2, of the Convention to accede to it and has requested to be so notified.